 Symptoms of anaphylaxis

-Anaphylaxis means a severe allergic reaction.
-It usually occurs soon after exposure to the specific allergen, but can take a few hours.
+Anaphylaxis is a severe and systemic allergic reaction.
+It usually occurs soon after exposure to the specific allergen but can occasionally take a few hours to develop.

-Signs and symptoms usually come on quickly and worsen rapidly; they may include:
+The signs and symptoms usually come on quickly and worsen rapidly.
+They may include:

 - a rapid fall in blood pressure

-- respiratory problems, which often become progressively worse
+- respiratory problems, such as wheezing or shortness of breath, which often become progressively worse

-- skin is itchy, rash may spread rapidly and cover much of the body
+- itchy skin, or a rash that may spread rapidly and cover much of the body

 - streaming nose and eyes

-- throat, lips, face, and mouth swell rapidly
+- rapid swelling of the throat, lips, face, and mouth

 - loss of consciousness